 When putting together an academic book or an edited collection, references can be a time-consuming challenge for all concerned.

-Many academic authors are familiar with reference management software (e.g. Zotero, EndNote etc.).
+Many academic authors use reference management software (e.g. Zotero, EndNote etc.) to format references.
 Editors and publishers, however, typically use different tools to help them with such work, including Edifix and macros.

-Where references have been formatted according to a specific style, the programme “Edifix” can ensure the bibliography is formatted correctly.
-This programme checks both the formatting and available data on the reference across multiple databases.
-It is not that useful for more “obscure” works though, nor when the authors have followed their own style rather than a recognized style such as Chicago, MLA or similar.
+When references have been formatted according to a specific style, the programme Edifix can ensure the bibliography is formatted correctly.
+This program checks both the formatting and available data on the reference across multiple databases.
+It is not that useful for more obscure works though, or when the authors have followed their own style rather than a recognized style such as Chicago, MLA, or similar.
 I found this out the hard way when one book’s referencing style minutely deviated from Chicago!

-While not all of the checks are completed all of the time, the full list – as I learnt on the SfEP References course – includes the following:
+While not all of the checks are completed all of the time, the full list – as I learnt on the CIEP References course – includes the following: